-G4D greenway arterials have a minimum ROW width of 120 feet and an ultimate cross-section of six lanes.
-The pavement section initially consists of two 22-foot roadways with a 42-foot center median.
-The ultimate cross-section consists of three 11-foot roadways with a 20-foot center median.
+G4D greenway arterials have a minimum ROW width of 120 feet and an ultimate cross-section of four lanes.
+The pavement section consists of two 22-foot roadways with an adjacent 8-foot bike lane and a 20-foot center median.